The Strange Attractor Model of Bipedal Locomotion and its Consequences on Motor Control: Method

 \subsection{Validation Method}

-The results are validated comparing the mediolateral amplitude of the CoM and the vertical amplitudes generated from the proposed model with the CoM trajectories recorded during our experiment.
-In order to perform the comparison a polynomial regression have been obtained for the two gait parameters:
+The results are validated by comparing the mediolateral amplitude of the CoM and the vertical amplitudes generated from the proposed model with the CoM trajectories recorded during our experiment.
+The regressions were computed with a 95\%.

-Furthermore, we analysed the double support phase duration to observe if there is an intrinsic regulation that can justify the variation of double support observed in human when walking at different speeds \cite{Orendurff2004, Torricelli2016}.
+Furthermore, we analysed the double support phase duration to observe if there is an intrinsic regulation that can justify the variation of double support observed in humans when walking at different speeds \cite{Orendurff2004, Torricelli2016}.